Programs intended for new faculty, usually those at or below the rank of Assistant Professor.

 Department of Defense (DOD)

 • Air Force Young Investigator Research Program (YIP): Supports young scientists and engineers in Air Force relevant disciplines and is designed to promote innovative research in science and engineering.
-Open to U.S. citizens, nationals, and permanent residents holding tenure-track positions who have received Ph.D. or equivalent degrees on or after 01 Apr 2015.
-Deadline: June 6, 2022; $450K.
+Open to U.S. citizens, nationals, and permanent residents holding tenure-track positions who have received Ph.D. or equivalent degrees within the past 7 years (check current solicitation for cutoff date).
+Awards are $450k over 3 years.
+Deadline: Variable, check current solicitation, usually in spring.
 Relevant to: STEM

-• Office of Naval Research (ONR) Young Investigator Program (YIP): This program seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment, who have received their PhD or equivalent degree on or after 01 January 2015, and who show exceptional promise for doing creative research.
-Deadline: July 1, 2022; up to $170K per year for 3 years.
+• Office of Naval Research (ONR) Young Investigator Program (YIP): This program seeks to identify and support academic scientists and engineers who are in their first or second full-time tenure-track or tenure-track-equivalent academic appointment, who have received their PhD or equivalent degree within the past 7 years (check current solicitation for cutoff date), and who show exceptional promise for doing creative research.
+Awards are $750k over 3 years.
+Deadline: Variable, usually spring or summer, check current solicitation.
 Relevant to: STEM

 Department of Energy (DOE)